 Handling Trees Damaged In A Storm

-Despite the fact they are often taken as being really strong and everlasting, trees can come to be defenceless in adverse weather like storms and strong winds.
+Despite the fact they are often taken as being really strong and everlasting, trees can come to be defenceless in adverse weather like strong winds and storms.
 Fierce storms and high winds have been seen to wipe out trees and uplift even the healthiest and sturdiest trees from the soil, sending them plunging to the earth, or onto neighbours’ gardens, power lines, vehicles, and buildings.
-How many times soon after a storm have you heard about storm-damaged trees and dislodged branches damaging property or blocking the road.
+How many times soon after a storm have you heard about storm-damaged trees and dislodged branches blocking the road or damaging property.
 Apart from the danger & inconvenience it additionally will result in costly restorations.
-The toughest option following a storm is not how to remove the trees that are definitely down, that is more or less simple.
+The toughest decision following a storm is not how to remove the trees that are definitely down, that is more or less simple.
 The more difficult choice is if any of the trees left standing can be saved.
-Various trees that have been in part damaged in the windstorm might pose a possible future risk and might need to be chopped down and disposed of to avoid placing property & people at risk in many months or even years in the future.
-Some other trees maybe conserved by being pruned back, with their most damaged sections being ‘severed’ similar to how a surgeon will take off a gangrenous limb.
+Various trees that have been in part damaged in the windstorm might pose a possible future risk and might need to be chopped down and disposed of to avoid putting people & property at risk in many months or even years in the future.
+Other trees maybe conserved by being pruned back, with their most damaged sections being ‘severed’ similar to how a surgeon will amputate a gangrenous limb.
 Some other may need to get staked with guy wires or supported with additional supports until they are able to re-develop the root structure they need to stand on their own.
 If a storm has caused trees to fall on premises, our tree specialists can be relied upon to take away the damaged trees efficiently, safely and quickly to allow the construction teams easy access to the building to begin restorations on the damaged properties and power lines.

 Get In Touch With Us Today For A Free No Obligation Quotation